-The 1994 KFRA RMP/EIS lists the parameters for the Barnwell (#0807) Allotment on page L-17; parameters which are consistent with the current grazing permit/lease and proposed renewal.
-The 1995 KFRA ROD/RMP/RPS - Appendix H - lists the grazing parameters for the allotment on page H-17.
-The parameters for the proposed action (permit/lease renewal) were the same as the past grazing permit/lease.
-That plan also noted that "All changes...livestock grazing management will be made through the monitoring and evaluation process as outlined in the (the plan)..."
+The 1995 KFRA ROD/RMP/RPS - Appendix H - lists the grazing parameters for the Rajnus & Son Allotment (#0864) on page H-49.
+The listed season-of-use for the Allotment is different than the proposed action.
+This difference will be explained under D., 1 below.
+That KFRA ROD/RMP/RPS also noted that "All changes...livestock grazing management will be made through the monitoring and evaluation process as outlined in the (the plan)..."
 The "monitoring and evaluation process" outlined in the plan is now primarily the Rangeland Health Standards Assessment (RHSA) process, which as structured in this resource area, includes an evaluation of existing monitoring and related information.
-The RHSA assessment is scheduled to be completed in FY2010 and will determine if changes in grazing management are necessary in the Barnwell allotment.
-If changes need to take place, they will be implemented through an agreement with the allotment permittees.
+The RHSA assessment for this allotment is scheduled to be completed in FY 2007.